Lost-Outpost/sovngarde/CONFIGURATION.md

 + Navigate to the ini files tab
 + On line line 5, change DodgeHotkey to your prefered one by using instructions [here](https://www.creationkit.com/index.php?title=Input_Script#DXScanCodes)

+### Alternate Start
+By default, the modlist comes with the alternate start mod [Ralof or Hadvar](https://www.nexusmods.com/skyrimspecialedition/mods/14553) activated.
+This skips the intro card ride to avoid any complications and interactions with other mods and also gets you right into the action.
+If you wish, you can swap this out for [Skyrim Unbound Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/27962) which provides a more immersive, roleplaying start with several options.
+Make sure you choose at least one of the two options.

 ### Performance Guide
 If you are having performance troubles and you wish to gain some extra frames, you can use [this](https://thephoenixflavour.com/tpf/performance-guide/) guide to tweak some settings for better performance.
 Additionally, try turning off any ENB that might be enabled and disabling the high performance SSE Display Tweaks configuration file in the optional files section.